seevogh/seevogh/README.txt

  SeeVogh is cloud based videoconferencing solution that enables universities and colleges to deliver a high-quality learning experience to remote students.

- These instructions describe how to install the seevogh Activity Module for Moodle 2.x.
+ These instructions describe how to install the seevogh Activity Module for Moodle 2.4.x or higher.
 This module is developed and supported by Evogh Inc, the company that manages the SeeVogh Hybrid Cloud project in 2011.